Tilth: Fine-textured, clay soils

 Clay soils lack large pores, restricting both water and air movement.
 During irrigation or rain events, the limited large pore space in fine-textured soils quickly fills with water, reducing soil oxygen levels.
-In addition to routine application of organic matter, microorganisms and earthworms perform a crucial assist to soil tilth.
-As microorganisms decompose the organic matter, soil particles bind together into larger aggregates, increasing large pore space.
+In addition to routine application of organic matter, microorganisms and earthworms perform a crucial role in soil tilth.
+As microorganisms decompose the organic matter, soil particles bind into larger aggregates, increasing large pore space.
 Clay soils are more subject to soil compaction, which reduces large pore spaces.

 Gravelly and decomposed granite soils

 Such soils natively have little tilth, especially once they have been disturbed.
 Adding organic matter up to 25% by volume can help compensate.
 For example, if tilling to a depth of eight inches, add two inches of organic materials.